WE TEACH LIFESTYLE– NOT DIETING

 The multi-dimensional approach to working out—incorporating resistance training, interval training, stretching, and endurance training—will lead to better overall fitness.
 Not just more strength, but better muscular and cardiovascular endurance as well as increased joint mobility and flexibility.

 To prove the PRISE regimen works, researchers at Skidmore College gathered 20 very fit men and 30 very fit women.
 All were between the ages of 30 and 65, regular exercisers (four days per week, 45 minutes per session), with experience in aerobic and resistance training with good body fat (26%).
 For 12 weeks, all 50 of the participants performed the same workouts.
 Half consumed a normal-protein diet with workout supplements, while the other half ate more protein at intervals throughout the day along with supplements rich in antioxidants.

 After 12 weeks, all 50 participants had shown improvement in nearly every measure of fitness and health.
 However, those who followed the higher-protein and antioxidant diet showed the most visible improvements.
 Their strength, endurance, flexibility, core strength, and cardiovascular health increased significantly over the group who followed a normal-protein diet.

-This study is just the latest to support the theory that protein pacing (eating moderate quantities of protein throughout the day, not just at meal times) is an efficient way to improve fitness: decreasing fat (total, visceral, and abdominal), increasing lean muscle mass, and decreasing blood cholesterol, insulin, and glucose.
+This study is the latest to support theory that protein pacing (eating moderate quantities of protein throughout the day, not only at mealtimes) is an efficient way to improve fitness: decreasing fat (total, visceral, and abdominal), increasing lean muscle mass, and lowering blood cholesterol, insulin, and glucose.